-The job responsibilities for Physical Therapist Assistants can include:
+The job responsibilities for Physical Therapist Assistants include the following:

 1. Provide physical therapy services under the direction and supervision of a Physical Therapist.

-This does not mean that a PTA needs to have a Physical Therapist right next to them while they treat a patient.
-Direct supervision simply means a Physical Therapist must be available to consult with the PTA at the clinic or via phone if the PTA works in home health.
+“Supervision” does not mean that a Physical Therapist needs to lurk over the PTA’s shoulder while they treat a patient.
+Rather, a Physical Therapist must be available to consult with the PTA at the clinic (or via phone if the PTA works in home health).

 2. PTAs collect data and progress patients with exercise and other treatments.

-A physical therapist assistant is trained to collect measurements such as vital signs, ROM, strength testing, and many other special tests.
-They use this data to progress the patient with exercises or other treatments as part of the Physical Therapist’s plan of care.
+A Physical Therapist Assistant collects measurements such as vital signs, ROM, strength testing, and many other special tests.
+They use this data to progress the patient through exercises and other treatments in the Physical Therapist’s plan of care.

-The PTA and PT work together as a team to make sure the patient’s goals are met.
-As the PTA provides treatment and updates the Physical Therapist on the patient’s progress, the Physical Therapist is ultimately responsible to make sure the treatments and plan of care is appropriate for the patient.
+The PTA and PT work together to make sure the patient reaches their goals.
+For instance, the PTA provides treatment to the patient and updates the PT on the patient’s progress.
+The PT is ultimately responsible for making sure the treatments and plan of care are appropriate for the patient.

 3. PTAs perform a wide range of treatments for patients

-As a Physical Therapist Assistant, you may perform treatments such as:
+As a Physical Therapist Assistant, you may perform treatments such as the following:

 - Therapeutic exercise and progression